-- Temporary Lodging/Air BnB – Homeowners who rent a room, cabin or other space to the public must register a business name with the Idaho Secretary of State’s office.
+- Temporary Lodging/Air BnB – Homeowners who rent a room, cabin or another space to the public are considered to be in business and therefore need to register their name and entity type (LLC, etc.) with the Idaho Secretary of State’s office.
 If the rental is for 30 days or less, sales tax and applicable lodging taxes must be collected and remitted to the Idaho State Tax Commission.
-Air BnB will collect taxes for you.
-If you rent through another program, you must personally collect and remit taxes.
+Some marketing programs, such as Air BnB and VRBO, will collect taxes for you.
+If you rent through another program, you may need to personally collect and remit taxes.
 For details, see Short-term Lodging.

 - On-line Businesses – If you operate an on-line business, you may need to register a business name with the Idaho Secretary of State’s office.
-If the business involves sales, you will need to secure a sales tax permit from the Idaho State Tax Commission and collect tax on sales to Idaho residents.
-If you sell through auction sites, such as eBay, see Online Auction Sellers Tax Center on the IRS website and look for Tax Laws and Issues for Online Auction Sellers.
+If the business involves sales, a sales tax permit secured from the Idaho State Tax Commission will be needed.
+The business will collect tax on sales to Idaho residents.
+If you sell food products on-line, see the “Food Preparation” information above.

 Employees: Your city or county regulates the number of employees a home business can have and the number of vehicles that can be parked at the home or on a public street.
 State and federal employment-related posters must be displayed.
 You must also have workers compensation insurance, pay unemployment insurance taxes, establish a tax withholding account and comply with OSHA safety regulations.
 For more information on employee issues, visit the Employer Issues section of this website.